christellevs/christellevs/README.md

 ### Hi there, I'm Christelle 👋

-- 🌱 Currently learning everything I can!
+- 🌱 Currently focusing on ReactJS!
-- ⚒  Looking to collaborate with others for ML based projects!
+- ⚒  Looking to collaborate with others for science based projects!
 - ⚡  Hobbies include: Motorbiking, Capoeira, Swimming, Hiking, Yoga
 - 🌎 Parlami in Italiano (sto cercando di imparare): Otherwise fluent in: English, Portuguese and Spanish.